nakamochi/sysupdates/README.md

 the repo to receive updates executes `apply.sh`. the latter then makes changes and updates the operating system.

+at the moment, all updates are executed in form of shell scripts. these are error-prone and hard to reason about in a comprehesive way once the codebase gets sufficiently large. the short term goal is to migrate shell scripts to something more managaeble like [saltstack](https://github.com/saltstack/salt) but with less resource requirements, suitable for embedded devices without python dependencies.

-typical examples are: upgrade bitcoind, lnd and other services, update system packages, improve configuration of components such as firewall. the run sequence on the node is approximately as follows:
+typical update examples are: upgrade bitcoind, lnd and other services, system packages, improve configuration of components such as firewall. the run sequence on the node is approximately as follows: